Skip to main content

 Dependency Status

 When you fill out the FAFSA, you will answer a series of questions to determine whether you're considered a "dependent" or "independent" student.
 The federal Department of Education has certain criteria to determine dependency status.
-If you are under age 24, you are most likely dependent for financial aid purposes regardless of whether or not you live with your parents, whether or not you are claimed by your parents on their tax form, and whether or not you are receiving any financial support from your parents.
+If you are under age 24, you are most likely dependent for financial aid purposes regardless of whether you live with your parents, whether you are claimed by your parents on their tax form, and whether you are receiving any financial support from your parents.
 Complete details about the criteria for being considered independent can be found in the "Browse Help" section of the FAFSA website, fafsa.gov.

 If you're considered dependent, you must report your parents' income and assets on the FAFSA, as well as your own.
 If you're independent, you'll report only your own income and assets (and those of your spouse, if you're married).